 - Flooding also destroys homes and infrastructure and brings disease.

 - There is less water for drinking and washing – and it is more likely to be dirty/unsafe.

 When climate change impacts communities experiencing poverty, people with disabilities become even more disadvantaged.
-It is likely that health conditions that lead to impairment will increase with climate change.
+In addition, italth conditions that lead to impairment will likely increase with climate change.

-Many community members have been forced to move to ‘low income settlements’ because their land is no longer productive.
-But people with disability often don’t make this move for a number of reasons.
+Many community members have been forced to move to ‘low-income settlements’ because their land is no longer productive.
+But people with disability often don’t make this move for several reasons.
 This means they can be left behind in places where there is little clean drinking water.